 Each morning at roughly 5.30am the ‘Balloons over Bagan’ tour begins (weather permitting).
 While we did plan to jump on board the hassles were too much and prices a rip-off.
 We tried to book on the day we arrive, for travel the following morning.
 First they don’t take bookings over phone, then only one premium place is available ($380) and to reach their booking office we’d have to trek the city.
 If planning to join this tour book in advance.
 We chose the next best option and relax at the hotel rooftop to watch the balloons lift off around us.

-Recommended by the hotel Mount Popa is the first half of a full-day tour.
-Well recommended.
-The road to Mount Popa is, in itself, an attraction with arid countryside, scattered rural villages, passing locals, farms and buffalo.
+There are of course various options for a 2 day visit to Bagan, but we opted for the Mount Popa tour, as recommended by the hotel.
+And it was well recommended, as the road to Mount Popa is an attraction in itself, with arid countryside, scattered rural villages, passing locals, farms and buffalo.
 The first stop en route is at a palm tree farm where palm wine distillation and jaggery (palm sugar) is produced (check here for full palm wine distillation).
 Interesting stop-off with free breakfast boozing.
 Arriving to Mount Popa we stop for a photo op (as below) then forward to the base of the mountain for the trek to the top.
 Being somewhat lazy we stay at the lower tiers surrounded by Buddhist shrines and monkeys.
 We watch pilgrims and the rare slow moving Yeti monks begin their trek to the top (check here for full blog on Mount Popa).
 On the return journey we stop for a quick feed before drop off at the hotel for a siesta.

 The 2nd half of the day tour starts around 4pm and again visits the Bagan Archaeological Zone.
 By now we had flicked through maps and pamphlets and put together a quick to-do list for the driver to filling in the gaps from the previous day.
 After three temple visits we finish the tour at Shwe San Daw Pagoda where we find the temple rooftop already crammed with tourists waiting for sunset over Bagan.
 We climb to the top and join them, snap a few photos, then call it a night.